-Roadway Design Lawsuits
+Roadway Design Accident Lawsuits

 investigating serious auto accidents & truck accidents

 According to the U.S. Centers for Disease Control and Prevention (CDC), more than 35,000 deaths occur each year due to roadway accidents.
 Many accidents are a result of negligent roadway design.
 This makes roadway accidents a leading cause of death in the U.S., according to data from the U.S. Department of Transportation.
-Of those deaths, over a thousand occur in Ohio every year.

-The vast majority of fatalities and severe injuries on dangerous Ohio roads are preventable.
+The vast majority of fatalities and severe injuries on dangerous roads are preventable.
 Most auto insurance policies are not capable of compensating someone injured or killed in a catastrophic accident.
 Therefore, regardless of the primary cause of a roadway accident, in any roadway fatality case or catastrophic injury case, it is important to investigate secondary potential causes including the design of the road.

 The design and safety of the roadway should be assessed in any roadway fatality case.
 City authorities have a duty to clear roads of debris, snow, and other materials.
 If an auto accident occurs due to city officials failing to create safe roads, a municipality can be held liable.
 Roads may also be unsafe due to poor road design and traffic signal placement.